Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

+\ems{MMR has PODC 2014~\cite{DBLP:conf/podc/MostefaouiMR14} and JACM 2015~\cite{DBLP:journals/jacm/MostefaouiMR15} variations.
+The latter variation overcomes an implementation challenge later discussed by Tholoniat and Gramoli~\cite{DBLP:journals/corr/abs-1909-07453}, which raised concerns regarding the liveness of the PODC 2014 variation when the adversary is allowed to control the schedule of message arrivals.
+Recently, Cachin and Zanolini~\cite{DBLP:conf/wdag/CachinZ21} modified the MMR variation of PODC 2014 with a couple of simple modifications that cope with the above liveness concern.
+Specifically, they suggest imposing FIFO message delivery and an extra sampling of the arriving values before accessing the RCC.
+For the sake of a simple presentation, this work considers the PODC 2014 variation and assumes fair scheduling of message arrival (which does not depend on the current coin value).} Thus, our results do not implement the modifications proposed by Cachin and Zanolini.

+{Duvignau, Raynal, and Schiller~\cite[Algorithm 3]{DBLP:journals/corr/abs-2201-12880} explain how to implement the FIFO message ordering in the context of SSBFT.} {The interested reader is offered to apply the technique for dynamic value reception proposed by Cachin and Zanolini to} {the proposed solution since it preserves MMR's key algorithmic features.}

-\remove{ \Subsubsection{Non-self-stabilizing Byzantine fault-tolerant solutions - Short} \remove{ \EMS{Concerning Section 1.4.3 and the proceedings version, there is no need to talk about any algorithm that does not focuses on solving Binary consensus.
+\remove{ \Subsubsection{Non-self-stabilizing BFT solutions - Short} \remove{ \EMS{Concerning Section 1.4.3 and the proceedings version, there is no need to talk about any algorithm that does not focuses on solving Binary consensus.
 We can quickly mention existing Byzantine-tolerant algorithm for the problem of multivalued consensus that uses binary consensus.} \\ \IM{Following the suggestion given, I give a version of this section including strictly binary consensus works, with the addition of multi-valued consensus algorithms that use binary consensus, but not total order reliable broadcast algorithms that use binary consensus} \EMS{I think that total order reliable broadcast algorithms are ok to mention in the technical report.
 For the proceedings version, we need a much short list.
-You are welcome to prepare such a shortening of the text in the back of your mind.} } Byzantine fault-tolerant consensus was tackled by many protocols~\cite{DBLP:journals/tdsc/MonizNCV11}.
-Some Paxos variants tolerate such malicious processors, \eg ~\cite{DBLP:conf/wdag/Lamport11a}.
+You are welcome to prepare such a shortening of the text in the back of your mind.} } BFT consensus was tackled by many protocols~\cite{DBLP:journals/tdsc/MonizNCV11}.
+Some Paxos variants tolerate such malicious processes, \eg ~\cite{DBLP:conf/wdag/Lamport11a}.
 Randomization can circumvent the FLP impossibility~\cite{DBLP:journals/ipl/FischerL82}, which only entails deterministic algorithms.
 Initially, Ben-Or~\cite{DBLP:conf/podc/Ben-Or83} used a local coin for the task.
 This required an exponential number of communication steps in the general case, and a $t<n/5$ resilience.
-Rabin~\cite{DBLP:conf/focs/Rabin83} in the same year, used a common coin, thus achieving a polynomial number of communication steps and optimal resilience (See Section~\ref{sec:commonCoin}).
+Rabin~\cite{DBLP:conf/focs/Rabin83} in the same year, used RCCs, thus achieving a polynomial number of communication steps and optimal resilience (See Section~\ref{sec:commonCoin}).